river-veek/time-series/README.md

 * documentation - A directory containing the following pieces of documentation
     * SRS.pdf - Software Requirements Specification
     * SDS.pdf - Software Design Specification
-    * Project_Plan - A directory of PDF files containing the roles / responsibilities
+    * Project_Plan - A directory of PDF files containing
-of each team member, the individual progress made by each team member, documentation from group meetings, agendas for team meetings, benchmarks / goals, documentation specifications, and system requirements.
+        * roles / responsibilities of each team member
+        * individual progress made by each team member
+        * documentation from group meetings
+        * agendas for team meetings
+        * benchmarks / goals
+        * documentation specifications
+        * system requirements
     * Programmer_Documentation.pdf -

 # Some helpful examples at a glance: